AryaGadekar/AryaGadekar.github.io/README.md

-# Arya Jain - Data Analysis Portfolio
+# Arya Gadekar - Data Analyst Portfolio

 Welcome.
 This single-page portfolio shows how I turn messy data into decisions people can act on.
 Read the short case studies below, check the interactive dashboards, and feel free to reach out.